Claiming business travel when you’re self-employed helps you to reduce your tax bill.

 If you work from home, obviously you will not have any business travel expenses associated with commuting.

-In general, irregular business travel when you’re self employed outside of your normal commute is tax allowable.
+In general, irregular business travel when you’re self-employed, outside of your normal commute is tax allowable.

 Where you have a regular contract with a customer or client, it is most likely that you cannot claim for business travel.

-Business Mileage When You’re Self Employed
+Claiming Business Mileage When You’re Self-Employed

 The HMRC Mileage Claim Allowance for 2018 is 45p for the first 10,000 miles of driving and 25p thereafter.

 - The cost of your travel to the location;